MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

 Converting your existing content to MarkDown can be done using third-party tools, including but not limited to [PanDoc](https://pandoc.org) or the [Writage](https://writage.com) plugin for Word.

 When you have converted your content to MarkDown, you can use a Git repo in Azure DevOps as your source repository, create a private or public repo in GitHub, or set up a project in [MkDocs](https://www.mkdocs.org/), for example.
-Then you can use open source tools such as [DocFx](https://dotnet.github.io/docfx/) to generate content for your website.
-In general, working in MarkDown means that you have access to a world of open source tools and do not have a hard dependency on Microsoft providing you with tools.
+Then you can use open-source tools such as [DocFx](https://dotnet.github.io/docfx/) to generate content for your website.
+In general, working in MarkDown means that you have access to a world of open-source tools and do not have a hard dependency on Microsoft providing you with tools.

 If you do not yet have a website that you publish content to, then there are several ways in which you can create such a site.
 The [MkDocs](https://www.mkdocs.org/) project generates a website for you, but you can also work with a web designer to build a site that resembles the [Docs.microsoft.com](/dynamics365/business-central/) site, if that is what your customers will prefer.
 We recommend deploying to [an Azure web app](/azure/app-service/overview).